myechuri/flocker-pipelinedb/README.md

 Step 7 - Verify state persisted across relocation
 -------------------------------------------------

-* Connect to PipelineDB server on Agent Node 2, then select from tagstream - you should see the same output as in Step 5.
+* Connect to PipelineDB server on Agent Node 2, then select from ``tagstream`` - you should see the same output as in Step 5.
 <pre><code>
 twitter=# select * from tagstream limit 5;
 </code></pre>

 Motivation
 ----------

-This demo is based on PipelineDB workload workflow suggested in [this blogpost](http://www.databasesoup.com/2015/07/pipelinedb-streaming-postgres.html).
+This demo is based on PipelineDB workflow suggested in [this blogpost](http://www.databasesoup.com/2015/07/pipelinedb-streaming-postgres.html).

 Acknowledgements
 ----------------